-For now, though, let’s take a look at the most common breeds used as protection dogs.
+For now, though, let’s take a look at the most common dog breeds used as protection dogs.
 Some of these protection dogs have centuries of tradition behind them.
 Some were originally bred for ancient wars.
 When choosing, temperament is just as important as size and ferocity.
-If you are going to train these animals to be a potential weapon, then they must be one that you can control.
+If you are going to train these animals to be potential weapons, then they must be ones that you can control.

 One of the most well-known security breeds is the Doberman Pinscher.
 These are sleek, muscular dogs with a very strong sense of loyalty.
 They have been regularly trained as security animals since the 1890s.
 Their bark is persistent and loud, often scaring away any potential dangers before even being seen.
 They also have a reputation for being fearless in the face of danger.
 Their health issues are not as major as some larger dogs, but they can be subject to hip dysplasia, heart problems, bleeding disorders, and neck vertebrae issues.